izmailovpavel/flowgmm/README.md

 To run experiments on the text data, you first need to download the data and compute the BERT embeddings.
 To get the data run `data/nlp_datasets/get_text_classification_data.sh`.
 Then, you [this ipython notebook](https://github.com/izmailovpavel/flow_ssl/blob/public/data/nlp_datasets/text_preprocessing/AGNewsPreprocessing.ipynb) shows an example of computing BERT embeddings for the data.

-### Baselines
+### Running the Models

-After the data has been prepared, the notebook [here](https://github.com/izmailovpavel/flow_ssl/blob/public/experiments/baselines/graphssl.ipynb) can be used to reproduce the kNN, Logistic Regression, and Label Spreading baselines.
+After the data has been prepared, the notebook [here](https://github.com/izmailovpavel/flow_ssl/blob/public/experiments/baselines/graphssl.ipynb) can be used to run the kNN, Logistic Regression, and Label Spreading baselines.

-### Running FlowGMM on the Tabular Data
+The 3-Layer NN with dropout and Pi-Model baseline experiments are implemented in [train_semisup_text_baselines.py](https://github.com/izmailovpavel/flow_ssl/blob/public/experiments/train_flows/train_semisup_text_baselines.py).

+Finally the FlowGMM method can be trained on these datasets using [train_semisup_flowgmm_tabular](https://github.com/izmailovpavel/flow_ssl/blob/public/experiments/train_flows/train_semisup_flowgmm_tabular.py).

 # References